MarcusMedina/TypedMath/ReadMe.md

 ```
 Most of the functions have automatic casting from one to another, so you can work with mixed doubles and floats and ints if you want.

+## Disclaimer
-*This project is nothing magical, actually, most of the functions are oneliners.
+This project is nothing magical, actually, most of the functions are oneliners.
 The idea is not to create complicated functions, but to make the code easier to read.
-If you're a hardcore coder that love to minimize your code, this is not for you :)*
+If you're a hardcore coder that love to minimize your code, this is not for you.
+If you don't believe me, check the code https://github.com/MarcusMedina/TypedMath

 ## Changes
 20190524 - Added Percent, Highest, Lowest, Swap